malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 - We are also aware of the archiving and maintenance roles of librarians and members who continue to take care of our research objects even after the research is over and there is definitely no reward for that.
 - Teaching and mentoring efforts are completely led by self-motivated and often poorly supported individuals - beyond their work.

-Here are some highlights of the challenges that exist in recognizing the contributions of both visible and invisible labour in reproducible and open research:
+Here are some highlights of the challenges that exist in recognising the contributions of both visible and invisible labour in reproducible and open research:
 - Most of these contributions are not fairly incentivized.
 - They require specialized skills, that are often not formally taught.
 - They need resources which are not equitably available to everyone, especially talking about low-income organizations, communities, and countries.